KanwalShehzadi98-ux/Crud-Practice-Rough-Firebase/README.md

 # Crud-Practice-Rough-Firebase
-1.First the react setup is made <br>
+1. First the react setup is made <br>
-2.Then the firebase setup is made
+2. Then the firebase setup is made
+3. Then a connection is made with firebase using collection(db,"users")